 Why we lean leeward.

-The word leeward is a term from the language of storms and sailors.
-It means the sheltered side - the place protected from the harshest weather.
+The term leeward comes from the language of storms and sailors.
+It means the sheltered side - the spaces protected from the harshest weather.
 Its opposite, the windward side, is exposed to the full force of every storm’s gust.

 Helping professionals spend their days on that windward edge, exposed to the storms of society’s suffering and crises.
 The windward side wears down, while the leeward side provides protective shelter and solace.